Lipedema: Cause

 The cause of lipedema is still unknown.
 There are various hypotheses about its pathophysiology, including altered adipogenesis, microangiopathy, and damage to the lymphatic system disturbing its microcirculation.
 Lipedema has been described in familial clusters, suggesting a genetic component.
 It often appears around times of hormonal change such as puberty, pregnancy, and menopause, suggesting a potential hormonal component.
-Having obesity doesn’t cause lipedema, but more than half of people with this condition have a BMI higher than 35.
+Having obesity does not cause lipedema, but more than half of people with the condition have a BMI higher than 35.